letxbe/letxbe/README.md

 ## Install

-To install the package simply run `pip install letxbe`.
+To install the package run `pip install git+https://github.com/letxbe/letxbe.git`.

+### Developers

-Developers should install dev-requirements via `pip install -r requirements-dev.txt`.
+Developers should clone the repository via `git clone` and then install the developers requirements via `pip install -r requirements-dev.txt`.

 # Basic usage
-> :warning: You need to set the `SERVER_ADDRESS` environment variable.
-> It should point to the API you mean to use (dev or prod environment).

 The main object used in this package is the class `LXB` that must be initialized to establish the connection with our servers.